 St. Luke’s Hospice

 St. Luke’s Hospice provides end of life care for Thurrock.
 The holistic, multidisciplinary care provided by St. Luke’s is offered to people suffering from advanced, life-threatening illness and is given within the hospice or at home.

 St Luke’s is also the service provider for the pdf South Essex Lymphoedema Service (224 KB) .

-For more information, visit the St Luke’s Hospice website.
+For more information on all the services St Luke's Hospice provides, visit the St Luke’s Hospice website.

 East of England Ambulance Service NHS Trust